joelek/wc-refurbished/readme.md

 * Change the damage of spearmen to match the damage of archers.
 * Change the name of the Orc "Temple" building to "Altar".
 * Change action button hotkeys such that they better match their actions.
+* Add rendering of health bars for damaged units.

 ## Installation